AymericPalaric/Masked-Owl-Detection/README.md

 Most names are self explainatory and you most probably will only have to interact with the scripts.
 You will also wind the config_template.py.
 Indicate the relative path (from the root) of the data folder and change the name to config_template.py

 # CLI
+Appart from scripts used while initailizing the project, you can use the following commands :
+- `python3 src/scripts/train_classification.py --model_name <model_name>`: to train the classification model
+- `python3 src/scripts/evaluate.py --model_path <path_to_model> --model_name <model_name>`: to evaluate the classification model (get metrics and the confusion matrix)

 # GUI